Akinwale09/My_DevOps_Projects/18. Security Groups and NACLs Mini Project/README.md

 #### NACL

-Let’s remove it so by default it be denied all traffic.
+Let’s remove NACL so by default it will denied all traffic.

 ![NACLInbound](./img/64.Outbound.png)

+As seen the NACL has been removed and all traficc deny to the subnet.

 ![NACLInbound](./img/65.%20Inbound.png)